jinyizju/V.PhyloMaker2/README.md

 (1) The functions

-The main function ‘phylo.maker’ performs the task of binding tips to a backbone phylogeny, which by default is the maga-phylogeny 'GBOTB.extended.TPL' of vascular plants embedded in the package.
+The main function ‘phylo.maker’ performs the task of binding tips to a backbone phylogeny, which by default is the mega-phylogeny 'GBOTB.extended.TPL' of vascular plants embedded in the package.

 The function ‘bind.relative’ performs the task of binding tips to the their species- and genus-level closest relative in the backbone phylogeny, when information is provided. ‘bind.relative’ can work alone or with ‘phylo.maker’, for a list of species, as examplified in the function help page and Jin & Qian (2019).